vishwakarma09/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Of course, had you tried to do `^argument2 += 1` then that would be the illegal `1 += 1` and the assignment would fail.

+# ADVANCED TOKENIZATION

+The CS natural language workflow consists of taking the user's input text, splitting it into tokens and stopping each time at a perceived sentence boundary.
+It continues with the input after processing that "sentence".
+That leaves two tricky bits: what is a token and what is a sentence boundary.
+The $cs_token variable gives you some control over how these work.
+The naive definition of a token is a sequence of letters terminating in a space or end of input.
+But there are exceptions to that like some kind of sentence punctuation (comma, period, colon, exclamation) is not part of a bigger token.
+The sentence punctuation notion has exceptions, like the period within a floating point number or as part of an abbrviation or webaddress.
+And hyphens with more letters on the other side are generally not punctuation either.
+And normally we consider bracketing things like parens not part of a word (except in emoticons).
+So CS will normally break things apart as it believes they should be done.
+If you need to actually allow a token to have embedded punctuation in it, you can list the token in the LIVEDATA/SUBSTITUTES/abbreviations.txt file and the tokenizer will respect it.

 # ADVANCED CONCEPTS